Orion Technical College: Students and faculty

 Orion Technical College has approximately 300 students.
 There are approximately 25 full-time staff and 5 part-time staff.

 Academics

-The Electronics Engineering Technology program offers either an Associates or a Bachelor's degree program.
-Medical Assisting is a ten-month diploma program and Medical Insurance Billing and Coding Specialist Program is also a ten-month diploma program.
+The Electronics Engineering Technology program offers either an Associate or a Bachelor's degree program.
+Medical assisting and medical insurance billing and coding are ten-month diploma programs.
 Both day and night programs are offered.

 Orion is accredited by the Accrediting Commission of Career Schools and Colleges (ACCSC).